-The Task Force recognised that the use of scenarios in assessing climate-related issues and their potential financial implications is relatively recent and that practices will evolve over time, but believed that such analysis is important for improving the disclosure of decision-useful, climate-related financial information.
-Carbon risk metrics analysis on the Fund's listed equities and investment grade bond portfolios considers: portfolio carbon footprint (weighted average carbon intensity); fossil fuel exposure; carbon risk management; and clean technology (portfolio weight in companies whose products and services include clean technology).
+The Task Force recognised that the use of scenarios in assessing climaterelated issues and their potential financial implications is relatively recent and that practices will evolve over time, but believed that such analysis is important for improving the disclosure of decision-useful, climate-related financial information.

+Carbon risk metrics analysis on the Fund's listed equities portfolios considers: portfolio carbon footprint (weighted average); fossil fuel exposure; carbon risk management; and clean technology (portfolio weight in companies whose products and services include clean technology).